 • Assessing the Donor’s Ovarian Responsiveness

-Assessing an individual’s follicle recruitment potential is accomplished by measuring AMH, FSH and E2 on days 1-4 of a preceding spontaneous menstrual cycle.
+Assessing an individual’s follicle recruitment potential is accomplished by measuring AMH, FSH, and E2 on days 1-4 of a preceding spontaneous menstrual cycle.
 An AMH of >2.0ng/ml (or 15 pmol/L) FSH of less than 9.0 mIU/ml in association with a plasma estradiol concentration between 20 and 70 pg/ml usually points to the woman being a potentially good responder to gonadotropin stimulation.
 However, recipients must be made aware of the possibility of a suboptimal ovarian response in spite of these tests all being within normal limits.
-Other measurable hormonal parameters include Thyroid Stimulating Hormone (TSH), free T4 and prolactin, which if present in a high concentration, can competitively bind with granulosa cell FSH receptors, reducing ovarian response to gonadotropins.
+Other measurable hormonal parameters include Thyroid Stimulating Hormone (TSH), free T4, and prolactin, which if present in a high concentration, can competitively bind with granulosa cell FSH receptors, reducing ovarian response to gonadotropins.

 • Medical Evaluation

-While advancing age beyond 40 years is indeed associated with an escalating incidence of pregnancy complications, such risks are largely predicable through careful medical assessment prior to pregnancy.
+While advancing age beyond 40 years is indeed associated with an escalating incidence of pregnancy complications, such risks are largely predictable through careful medical assessment prior to pregnancy.
 The fundamental goal is to determine that the recipient is capable of safely carrying a pregnancy that would culminate in the safe birth of a healthy baby.
 For this reason, a thorough evaluation must be done prior to initiating IVF in all cases.

 • Infectious Screening